pravega/zookeeper-operator/README.md

 After the `tag` field is updated, the StatefulSet will detect the version change and it will trigger the upgrade process.

-However, the value of this `tag` field should not be modified field while an upgrade is already in progress.
 To detect whether a `ZookeeperCluster` upgrade is in progress or not, check the output of the command `kubectl get sts <name> -o yaml`.
 The output of this command contains the following entries

 ```